 Relevant Words of God:

-The way of life is not something that can be possessed by just anyone, nor is it easily obtainable by all.
-That is because life can only come from God, which is to say, only God Himself possesses the substance of life, there is no way of life without God Himself, and so only God is the source of life, and the ever-flowing wellspring of living water of life.
-From when He created the world, God has done much work involving the vitality of life, has done much work that brings life to man, and has paid a great price so that man might gain life, for God Himself is eternal life, and God Himself is the way by which man is resurrected.
-God is never absent from the heart of man, and lives among man at all times.
-He has been the driving force of man’s living, the fundament of man’s existence, and a rich deposit for man’s existence after birth.
-He causes man to be reborn, and enables him to tenaciously live in his every role.
-Thanks to His power, and His inextinguishable life force, man has lived for generation after generation, throughout which the power of God’s life has been the mainstay of man’s existence, and for which God has paid a price that no ordinary man has ever paid.
+Not just anyone can possess the way of life, nor can every single person easily obtain it.
+That is because life can only come from God, which is to say, only God Himself possesses the substance of life, and only God Himself has the way of life.
+And so only God is the source of life, and the ever-flowing wellspring of living water of life.
+Ever since He created the world, God has done much work involving the vitality of life, has done much work that brings life to man, and has paid a great price so that man might gain life.
+This is because God Himself is eternal life, and God Himself is the way by which man is resurrected.
+God is never absent from the heart of man, and He lives among man at all times.
+He has been the driving force of man’s living, the root of man’s existence, and a rich deposit for man’s existence after birth.
+He causes man to be reborn, and enables him to tenaciously live out his every role.
+Thanks to His power and His inextinguishable life force, man has lived for generation after generation, throughout which the power of God’s life has been the mainstay of man’s existence, and for which God has paid a price that no ordinary man has ever paid.
 God’s life force can prevail over any power; moreover, it exceeds any power.
-His life is eternal, His power extraordinary, and His life force not easily overwhelmed by any created being or enemy force.
-The life force of God exists, and shines its brilliant radiance, regardless of time or place.
-God’s life remains forever unchanged throughout the upheavals of heaven and earth.
-All things pass away, but God’s life still remains, for God is the source of the existence of all things, and the root of their existence.
-Man’s life originates from God, the existence of the heaven is because of God, and the existence of the earth stems from the power of God’s life.
-No object possessed of vitality can transcend the sovereignty of God, and no thing with vigor can break away from the ambit of God’s authority.
-In this way, regardless of who they are, everyone must submit under the dominion of God, everyone must live under God’s command, and no one can escape from His control.
+His life is eternal, His power extraordinary, and His life force is not easily overwhelmed by any created being or enemy force.
+The life force of God exists and shines its brilliant radiance regardless of time or place.
+Heaven and earth may undergo great changes, but God’s life is forever the same.
+All things may pass away, but God’s life will still remain, for God is the source of the existence of all things and the root of their existence.
+Man’s life originates from God, the existence of heaven is because of God, and the existence of earth stems from the power of God’s life.
+No object possessed of vitality can transcend the sovereignty of God, and no thing with vigor can elude the domain of God’s authority.
+In this way, regardless of who they are, everyone must submit under the dominion of God, everyone must live under God’s command, and no one can escape from His hands.

 from “Only Christ of the Last Days Can Give Man the Way of Eternal Life” in The Word Appears in the Flesh